 There are several ways to support yourself and your health and quit using electric pipes.
 Here, we can explore some of those options and help you find a plan that may work for you.

 Firstly, create a support system of trusted people who you know will help you stick to quitting vaping.
 Doing something that is physically controlling you is nearly impossible to do alone.
 Tell people to help you distract you from your cravings, keep nicotine products like your electric pipe away from you, and to keep you occupied so that you do not feel compelled to vape.

 Another way to help yourself quit vaping is to find coping skills that work for you.
-Something that works for a lot of people is to keep their mouth occupied by keeping toothpicks, candy, gum, or lollipops in their mouth to resist the urge to vape or use their electronic pipe.
+For example, something that works for many people is to keep their mouths occupied by keeping toothpicks, candy, gum, or lollipops in their mouths to resist the urge to vape or use their electronic pipe.

 If you have a therapist, this is a great time to rely on them and utilize their support and confidentiality.
 Your therapist can even help you create a plan to quit.
 Mental health professionals are a fantastic option to help quit using electronic pipes because they can help you fight your psychological addiction.

 Nicotine gum can help with some cravings and prevent you from vaping, but you are still ingesting chemicals, so that is not recommended for people trying to heal their bodies.
 Additionally, tapering off nicotine does not often work for people because nicotine is highly addictive.
 Quitting cold turkey is the best way to quit nicotine because it prevents you from falling back into frequent vaping and helps you decrease and detox the nicotine from your body quicker.

 Lastly, do some quitting “trials.”
 Start by quitting for a day or two to see what your body’s reaction is to the deficit of vaping, and then you can create a system and plan for how to fight these symptoms effectively when you quit for real.